acampove/rx_run3/README.md

 from dmu.stats.zfit import zfit
 ```

 these messages should be hidden.
+If `ROOT` is installed, the wrapper will import it before
+importing tensorflow.
+That will prevent crashes which usually happen when `tensorflow`
+is imported before `ROOT`.

 ### Model building